 How long is the expedition?

-We will board around 9am in the morning, and hope to return by 2pm latest.
+We will board around 9am in the morning, and return by 2pm latest.

 What do I need to bring?